 The rules are a bit different if you are funded (e.g., receive a tuition benefit).
 In this case you need to be enrolled as a full time student.
-If you are a Teaching Assistant (TA) you must enroll in 9-12 credit hours in both the fall and spring semesters.
-If you are a Research Assistant (RA), you must enroll in 9-11 credit hours in both the fall and spring semesters.
-Tuition benefit also covers 3 credit hours in the summer for RAs.
-Summer enrollment is not required but it is good to know the benefit is there if you need to take some credit hours or will be working with your mentor on a manuscript/grant/etc. Leaves of absence are available which 'stop your clock' so to speak.
-You can speak to the Program Manager or DOG for further information on this.
+If you are a TA or RA your tuition benefit will cover 24 graduate (5000 and above) level credit hours a year.
+Tuition benefit covers a minimum of 9 credit hours and a maximum of 12 credit hours for the Fall/Spring semesters.
+Tuition benefit can also cover summer credit hours.
+The number of summer credit hours your benefit will cover depends on how many you take during the Fall/Spring semesters.
+The key is keep in mind that the benefit will cover a maximum of 24 credit hours per year.
+So, theoretically, if you take 9 credit hours in the Fall and 9 in the Spring you could take 6 in the summer and all of those credit hours would be covered by your tuition benefit.
+Realize, however, that taking summer classes is not required.
+It is comforting to know, however, that the benefit is there if you need to take a course that is only offered in the summer (oftentimes a workshop of some sort) or you will be working with your mentor on a manuscript/grant/etc. Leaves of absence are available which 'stop your clock' so to speak.
+You can speak to the Program Manager or DoGs for further information on this.